byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<dEBRUYNE>** I think only practice can tell what kind of efficiency advantage will drive out other miners
 **\<ArticMine>** So you ave co existence GPU / ASIC which also leads to competition between ASIC manufactures.
 The very thing SHA-3 is trying to engineer
 **\<ArticMine>** have
-**\<xmrmatterbridge> \<learninandlurkin>** I think from reading this discussion that longer term plans are pretty much pointless until we've had some audits/reviews/testing of RandomX especially because people are against hard-coding failure by adding a date for SHA-3
+**\<btrmatterbridge> \<learninandlurkin>** I think from reading this discussion that longer term plans are pretty much pointless until we've had some audits/reviews/testing of RandomX especially because people are against hard-coding failure by adding a date for SHA-3
 **\<byterubmooo>** Then maybe if RandomX fails (to have small enough of a CPU-to-ASIC efficiciency gap), then switching to Ethereum's hash might be better than SHA-3.
 We lose a lot of ease of access, but it's still a lot better than ASIC or nohting.
 **\<byterubmooo>** (once Ethereum is PoS, which it apparetnly is not yet)
 **\<dr-mike>** Sounds reasonable.